-'We do not know who or what we are fighting,' repeated Geryn.
-'We will be fighting ourselves, but we will not know it.
-According to history, it is customary in a war to keep each side in ignorance of the other.
+"We do not know who or what we are fighting," repeated Geryn.
+"We will be fighting ourselves, but we will not know it.
+According to the books, it is customary in a war to keep each side in complete ignorance of the other.
 Or give them lies like those we use to frighten children instead of truth.
-But here the truth may be ..."
+But here the truth may be . . ."
 His voice trailed off.
-'What's your plan?'
+"What's your plan?"
 Tel asked.